Ayvero/Microservices_monopatines/README.md

 - `microservicio-mantenimiento`: Maintenance service for scooters.
 - `microservicio-gateway`: Entry point (API Gateway).
 - `shared-dto`: Common shared classes across services.

+  📌 Notes
+Each microservice includes its own file with a detailed list of API endpoints, HTTP methods, request parameters, and examples.

+Services can be tested independently.

+Postman or Swagger UI (if enabled) are recommended for API testing.

 ## ⚙️ How to Run the Project